Injured Ironworker Wins $32.9 Million – Democrat & Chronicle

 Following a week long trial, a jury deliberated for three hours before reaching a verdict for ———-, 45, of Blasdell.
-His attorneys said ———- fell 12 feet onto a concrete floor from an improperly-secured scaffolding while helping to renovate a boiler inside the utility’s facility on River Road in Tonawanda on May 19, 1993.
+His attorneys said ———- fell 12 feet onto a concrete floor from an improperly-secured scaffolding while helping to renovate a boiler inside the utility’s facility on River Road in Tonawanda.

-———- was able to do light welding work until March 1995 when constant pain from his neck and lower back injuries forced him to undergo surgery that left him with restricted physical movements, they said.
-In September 1994, State Supreme Court Justice Barbara Howe ruled the utility legally liable in an unsafe workplace lawsuit.
+———- was able to do light welding work until constant pain from his neck and lower back injuries forced him to undergo surgery that left him with restricted physical movements, they said.
+State Supreme Court Justice Barbara Howe ruled the utility legally liable in an unsafe workplace lawsuit.